-BobbyWagner, Kelsey Plum among Sports Star of the Year nominees
+Bobby Wagner, Kelsey Plum among Sports Star of the Year nominees

 - Facebook Live video spurs hate-crime charges against woman after 'Spanish privilege' rant WATCH

-Voting is open through January 27at 5 p.m. at ssy.seattlesports.org.
+Voting is open through Jan.
+27 at 5 p.m. at ssy.seattlesports.org

-The winners are announced at the Sports Star of the Year show at the Paramount on February 8.
-For ticket information, go to sportsstaroftheyear.org.
+The winners are announced at the Sports Star of the Year show at the Paramount on Feb.
+8. For ticket information, go to sportsstaroftheyear.org

 Basketball